 Up to five (5) students will be allowed to audit for no credit any courses in the Bible/Counseling-related programs at the one-half tuition rates.
-These students will be admitted on a case-by-case basis after meeting with and being approved by the Director of Graduate Studies in Bible or the Director of Graduate Studies in Counseling.
+These students will be admitted on a case-by-case basis after meeting with and being approved by the director of graduate studies in bible or the director of graduate studies in clinical mental health counseling.

 Waiver: The spouse of a Master of Ministry, Master of Arts in New Testament, or Master of Divinity student who is carrying at least 6 credit hours may enroll as a special (part-time, non-credit) student in any graduate Bible course without charge.
-Any student enrolled for credit in the education or counseling graduate programs may audit undergraduate Bible courses with permission of the instructor without charge.
+Any student enrolled for credit in the business, education, or counseling graduate programs may audit undergraduate Bible courses with permission of the instructor without charge.